-You are to make appointments with all persons identified in Questions 2, 4, 5, 6 and 8 and arrange for them to be present at his next visit to answer questions on activities for which they are responsible.
+You are to make appointments with all persons identified in Questions 2, 3, 5, 6, and 7, and arrange for them to be present at your next visit to answer questions on activities for which they are responsible.

-QUESTIONS 1 and 2 seek to identify agricultural or livestock keeping activities undertaken by the household and persons best informed about these activities.
-Enter the IDs of these persons for transfer to Part A of Section 8.
+QUESTIONS 1 and 2 seek to identify agricultural, livestock keeping or fishing activities undertaken by the household and persons best informed about these activities.
+Enter the IDs of these persons in question 2 for transfer to Part A of Section 8.

-QUESTIONS 3 and 4 identify person(s) responsible for the processing of crops and fish whether grown or caught by the household or not.
+QUESTIONS 3 and 5 identify person(s) responsible for the processing of crops and fish whether grown or caught by the household or not.
 Enter their corresponding IDs for transfer to Part G of Section 8.

-QUESTION 5.
+QUESTION 6.
 This identifies person(s) mainly undertaking food preparation for the household.
 Enter their ID codes for transfer to Part H of Section 8.

-QUESTION 6 concerns person(s) who usually make(s) purchases for the household.
+QUESTION 7 concerns person(s) who usually make(s) purchases for the household.
 Enter their appropriate IDs for transfer to Section 9.

-QUESTIONS 7 to 9 are used to identify all the different trades, businesses, etc that household members undertake.
+QUESTIONS 9 to 10 are used to identify all the different trades, businesses, etc that the household members undertake.
 List all such activities undertaken by the household under Question 8.
-Let the head of household identify the 3 most important of such activities which are the main source of income to the household and list these under Q9, beginning with the most important activity.
+Let the head of household identify the 3 most important of such activities which are the main source of income to the household and list these under Q10, beginning with the most important activity.

-11. SECTION 7: HOUSING
+11: SECTION 7: HOUSING

 This section aims at measuring the quality of housing occupied by the household.
-In this regard it seeks information on the type of dwelling, occupancy status of the dwelling, expenditures, utilities and amenities as well as the physical characteristics of the dwelling.
+In this regard, it seeks information on the type of dwelling, occupancy status of the dwelling, expenditures, utilities and amenities as well as the physical characteristics of the dwelling.